parsampsh/adminx/doc/08_access_api.md

 ```

 ## add_user_to_group
-this method adds the user to a group.
+This method adds the user to a group.

 ```php
 $user = User::find(1);